rust-github/rust-github.github.io/index.md

 * Create a [new](https://github.com/new) empty repository (do not initialize it with a README, a `.gitignore` or a license).

-* Follow GitHub instruction to "push an existing repository from the command line".
+* Follow GitHub instructions to "push an existing repository from the command line".

 ### Crates.io